 Your hot water heater is probably the most underrated machine in your home.
-Really – without your water heater, you don’t have any of these luxuries:
+Really – without your water heater, you wouldn’t have any of the following:

 - Warm showers

 - Sanitized dishes

 - Hot water, period.

 Given the power of the water heater, do you truly know much about it?
 We’re here to provide some things to remember when it comes to servicing, maintaining, and replacing your water heater.

 The average lifespan of residential water heaters is about ten to twelve years.